changzhiai/IANN/README.md

 This script demonstrates:
 - Loading a dataset
-- Creating and training a PaiNN model
+- Creating and training a model
-- Evaluating the model
 - Using the model for predictions

 Check out the `examples/` directory for more sample scripts and tutorials.